Oxford High School reopens nearly 2 months after shooting

 OXFORD, Mich.
-(AP) — The Detroit-area high school where four students were fatally shot reopened Monday for the first time since the November attack, with the school’s principal declared “we are reclaiming our high school back.”
+(AP) — The Michigan high school where four students were fatally shot reopened Monday for the first time since the November attack, with the school’s principal declaring “we are reclaiming our high school back.”

-Oxford High School students had been attending classes at other buildings since Jan.
-10. Everything “went very well” Monday morning as staff and students returned for classes for the first time since the Nov.
-30 shooting, said Oxford Community Schools spokeswoman Dani Stublensky.
+Dozens of therapy dogs, including a fleet of puppies, were available to help students, who ended the day with a gift bag.

+“We had a strong return with 91% of our high school students in attendance,” Superintendent Tim Throne said.
+“Words cannot express how good it is to be together with our Wildcats again.”

 Four students were killed and six students and a teacher were injured in the shooting.
 A fellow student, Ethan Crumbley, 15, is charged with murder and other crimes.
 His parents also are facing charges.